Day o' Traveling in Morocco...

 First was my amazement that everything went according to plan.
 I’ll just lay out all of the factors that needed to go right:

-actually waking up at 4:30am (made even more difficult after having several glasses of wine last night
+actually waking up at 4:30am (made even more difficult after having several glasses of wine last night and staying up chatting

 with Melissa until at least 2:00am – that was the point when I refused to look at my watch again), finding a taxi to take me to